 If your reason for making the personal loan is mainly to help someone out, the Internal Revenue Service treats it as a gift loan.
 When the interest rate charged on a gift loan is less than the market interest rate – meaning banks and other financial institutions would charge higher rates of interest on the same loan – the below-market interest loan rules apply, and the IRS will require you to include “foregone interest” on your return.
-Foregone interest is the difference between the actual interest rate you charge and the applicable federal interest rate.
-In other words, regardless of the interest you collect, the minimum you'll have to pay tax on is the amount you would've collected had you charged the applicable federal interest rate instead.
+You are also considered to have given a gift to the person in the form of the foregone interest, and this gift may be taxable if it's above your gift tax exclusion and reportable if it's greater than the annual gift tax exclusion.

 The below-market rules will not apply at any time the outstanding loan balance is $10,000 or less, provided the borrower doesn't use the funds to purchase income-producing property, such as investments.
 For example, if you lend your sister $9,000 to purchase a car, the below-market rules don't apply to the loan.
 But if she buys stocks instead, you'll need to report the foregone interest on your return.

 As of 2018, the annual gift tax exclusion is $15,000 per giver and recipient and lifetime total limit before gift tax kicks in is $11.2 million.
 It's unlikely that you'll exceed that with foregone interest on any loan, but if you make other gifts to the same person you may get near the limit.